Welcome to 6EB 2022/23

-My name is Miss Broadbent and this is my third year at St Edward’s.
+My name is Miss Broadbent and this is my fourth year at St Edward’s.
 I lead English across the school.
 I am very passionate about English, as I believe that understanding the language provides children with access to the whole curriculum.
 Fluency in the English language is an essential foundation for success in all subjects.
 The subject plays an essential role in our lives as it helps in communication.
 English broadens the children's minds and develops emotional skills.
 Another subject that I enjoy and love teaching is Geography.
 I studied Geography for three years at the University of Manchester before I trained to be a teacher at Newman University.

 Growing up, my main hobby was Irish dancing.
 I danced for fourteen years and enjoyed competing at world level.
 My greatest achievement was finishing 25th at the World Championships in Glasgow back in 2007, with a second and a ninth placement from two of the judges.
 I competed all over the world and even qualified to dance at the World Championships in Philadelphia!
 I try to keep active now by going on long walks with my dog, Ted.
 I have included an image of Ted smiling at the camera for you all.